 Here’s how I determined what the “right” number was for me.
 Take a look at the following bell curve:

-The curve shows the probable price distribution for gold after the financial reset occurs, and it was developed by a well-informed economics expert and blogger who goes by the moniker “FOFOA.”
+The curve shows the probable price distribution for gold after the financial reset occurs, and it was developed by a well-informed economics expert and widely-respected blogger who goes by the moniker “FOFOA.”

 I don’t agree with everything FOFOA says.
 For example, he believes that silver’s ultimate value may not necessarily rise in proportion with gold after the current system implodes; but other than that, I think FOFOA is on-target regarding gold’s resurgence as the cornerstone of the next system after the big reset.